juvenn/juvenn.github.io/index.md

 <section>

-<p>I'm Juvenn Woo, I make web software.
+<p>I'm Juvenn Woo, I program software.
 I walk, and I'm <a
 href="/archive.html">telling stories</a> here, in the context of China.</p>